Adamskoullos/Express-API-Model-/part-two-planning.md

 ## Database

 Thinking about how to structure the db I feel drawn to having at least one collection for a users survey templates and another for completed surveys.
-In the end I feel a more scalable approach would be for completed surveys to have a separate collection for each survey template.
 An example below:

 ```
-/user_one/
+/user_db/
         survey_templates_collection/
-        survey_one_collection/
-        survey_two_collection/
+        completed_survey_collection/

 ```

-**Note**: I am not sure as yet how to save `completed surveys` to different collections depending on their survey type, so for now there is one collection for completed surveys: `completed_surveys`.

 ## Model & Controllers